 On 17th August 1940, the 6th Baron married Katherine Simpson, eldest daughter of Lieutenant Colonel Hugh Simpson of Hutton House, Penrith, Cumberland.
 They had two sons, Martin and Richard.

 The 6th Baron died on his 70th birthday in 1965 and was succeeded by his eldest son, Martin de Robeck.
 (4) Born on 21st August 1941, the 7th Baron was a universally respected individual whose hands on approach to life, both at Gowran Grange and in the surrounding counties, showed a most extraordinary energy, devotion and zest for life.
 Amongst his many portfolios he was chairman of Punchestown Racecourse, Chief Steward of the Grand Parade at the Dublin Horse Show and Commodore of the Blessington Sailing Club.
-His sudden death at the age of 54 in 1998 was a tremendous blow to all who knew him.
-He is survived by his wife, Caroline, his son John, the 8th Baron, and two daughters Gunilla and Melissa.
+His sudden death at the age of 54 in 1996 was a tremendous blow to all who knew him.
+He was survived by his wife, Caroline, his son John, the 8th Baron, and two daughters Gunilla and Melissa.